medialab/minet/docs/cli.md

 .
 Collect last 500 posts containing the word "new" until 2024-01-01 at 16:15 UTC:
     $ minet bsky search-posts "new" --until 2024-01-01T16:15 --limit 500 > posts.csv

 .
-Collect the posts containing the word "new" mentionning user "alice.bsky.social" since 2025-01-01:
+Collect the posts containing the word "new" mentionning profile "alice.bsky.social" since 2025-01-01:
     $ minet bsky search-posts "new" --mentions alice.bsky.social --since 2025-01-01 > posts.csv

 .
 Collect the posts containing the tag '#bluesky' in Spanish: